 Check out our list of the best organic tampons and choose from top natural tampon brands like Cora and Seventh Generation.
 Shop must-haves like these Seventh Generation Comfort Applicator Tampons or these Cora Organic Cotton Tampons with Applicator.
 Whatever organic cotton tampons you choose from our list, they’re sure to be the best tampons for you and your skin.

 This list of products was determined by ratings and reviews from Grove members.

 Say goodbye to period problems with Cora Organic Cotton Tampons with Applicator.
-Cora knows women come in all shapes and sizes, and you’ll get maximum leak protection with these Cora tampons’ body-centric design that expands to your unique shape.
+Cora knows people come in all shapes and sizes, and you’ll get maximum leak protection with these Cora tampons’ body-centric design that expands to your unique shape.
 Plus, they’re made from 100 percent –certified organic cotton farmed without pesticides and don’t …

 Not every day of your period is the same, so you don’t need to treat it like it is.
 With these Cora Organic Tampons with Applicator Mixed Pack, you’ll get 16 tampons of two different sizes for a total of 32.
 These Cora tampons are made from 100-percent organic cotton and feature a body-centric design that provides leak protection that expands to …